Angela Rippon: Television and radio

 On 19 November 2011, Rippon appeared on Children in Need, performing alongside BBC newsreaders Sian Williams, Susanna Reid, Sophie Raworth, and Emily Maitlis in a special one-off edition of Strictly Come Dancing.
 In the same month she worked briefly on BBC Radio 5 Live as a stand-in presenter on the Double Take programme.

 Rippon joined the BBC again, as a co-presenter on the BBC One show Holiday Hit Squad in 2013, alongside Joe Crowley and Helen Skelton.
 The show returned for a second series in March 2014.

 In 2014, Rippon co-hosted the ITV Saturday night entertainment series Amazing Greys alongside Paddy McGuinness.
 The show lasted for just one series.
 In April 2016, she co-presented the two-part BBC One series How to Stay Young.

-In 2018, Rippon was a co-presenter of live coverage of the wedding of Prince Harry and Meghan Markle for Channel Seven (Australia) alongside Michael Usher and Melissa Doyle.
+In May 2018, Rippon was a co-presenter of live coverage of the wedding of Prince Harry and Meghan Markle for the Seven Network (Australia) alongside Michael Usher and Melissa Doyle.

-In 2021, on the Christmas episode of Would I Lie to You?, Rippon revealed that her nickname was "Ripps".
+In September 2022, Rippon provided analysis on the Australian television broadcaster Seven Network's coverage of the death and state funeral of Elizabeth II as a royal commentator.
+She has been a stand-in presenter on GB News, first alongside Eamonn Holmes on the breakfast programme, and then on Alastair Stewart and Friends.

-In 2022, she provided analysis on the Australian television broadcaster Seven Network's coverage of the death and state funeral of Elizabeth II as a royal commentator.
-She has been a stand-in presenter on GB News, first alongside Eamonn Holmes on the breakfast programme, and then on Alistair Stewart and Friends.
+In August 2023, it was announced that she would be taking part in the twenty-first series of Strictly Come Dancing, more than thirty years after hosting the original version of the show Come Dancing.
+Rippon, who turned 79 whilst participating in the series, is the oldest contestant in the show's history.

 Books

-In the early 1980s, Rippon wrote a series of children's books about a character called "Victoria Plum" that was published by Purnell and Sons.
+In the early 1980s, Rippon put her name to a series of ghost-written children's books about a character called "Victoria Plum" that was published by Purnell and Sons.
 Victoria Plum was a tree fairy in "the Great Wood".
 Merchandise and a Christmas annual were released following the second series.
 In 1982, she wrote a book Mark Phillips, the Man and His Horses, about the Princess Royal's then husband.
 Rippon has since written keep-fit guides for older people, including Stay Active, Stay Supple, Stay Healthy.

 Other activities

 Rippon is patron of the Old Time Dance Society.
 In 2010, she attended the society's 25th Anniversary Ball of the Year.
-In 2000, Rippon was appointed Chair of English National Ballet.
+In 2000, Rippon was appointed chair of English National Ballet.
 After several years of involvement, she resigned in late 2003 following complaints and briefings about her leadership style, which was described as "schoolmistressy" and "imperious".